dcac/dcac.github.io/_posts/features/2014-10-21-a-conversation-with-jess-gonchor-production-designer.md

 title: A Conversation with Jess Gonchor, Production Designer
 title-display: false
 addressee: Readers
-excerpt: "Academy Award-nominated Production Designer Joss Gonchor talks to Christopher Redmond about his craft, his career, and what it takes to rise through the ranks in Hollywood."
+excerpt: "Academy Award-nominated Production Designer Jess Gonchor talks to Christopher Redmond about his craft, his career, and what it takes to rise through the ranks in Hollywood."
 author: christopherr
 comments: true
 categories: